iPhone 7 and iPhone 7 Plus problems continue to popup as we push away from the latest iOS 15 release.

 How to Fix iPhone 7 Problems

 If you do run into a problem with your iPhone 7 or iPhone 7 Plus, there’s no need to panic.
-There’s a good chance you’ll be able to fix the issue from the comforts of your computer chair.
+There’s a good chance you’ll be able to fix the issue(s) from the comfort of your home or office.

 Your last line of defense is Apple itself.
 If you can’t fix your iPhone 7 problem on your own, you have a couple of options.

-Make an Genius Bar appointment and have them run diagnostics on your device to see if they can pinpoint the problem.
+Make a Genius Bar appointment and have them run diagnostics on your device to see if they can pinpoint the problem.
 Your iPhone 7 is under warranty so they might offer you a replacement if they can’t fix the issue.

-How to Downgrade
+How to Downgrade Your iPhone 7

-If you recently downloaded an update on your iPhone 7 and you start experiencing problems problems, you might be able to downgrade back to an older version.
+If you recently downloaded an update on your iPhone 7 and you start experiencing problems, you might be able to downgrade back to an older version.